dart-lang/site-www/src/overview.md

 turn runs in a browser—for example, [V8](https://v8.dev/) inside [Chrome](https://www.google.com/chrome/).

-Dart web contains two compiliation modes:
+Dart web contains two compilation modes:

 * An incremental development compiler enabling a fast developer cycle
 * An optimizing production compiler which compiles Dart code to fast, compact, deployable JavaScript.
-These effeciencies come from techniques such as dead-code elimination.
+These efficiencies come from techniques such as dead-code elimination.

 More information: